 Well today I’m here to put those problems aside by sharing two recipes that are not only NO BAKE and can be made in UNDER 15 MINUTES; they each have UNDER 5 INGREDIENTS and ONLY 5 STEPS to follow!

 So whip on your chef’s hat and prepare to enjoy some yummy treats – for you and your dog.

 First up, some PUPPY PEANUT BUTTER BALLS.
 These are perfect for your pooch as a healthy treat or end of session training reward.

 1 Cup Natural Peanut Butter

 3 Cups Rolled Oats

-1. Combine the milk and peanut butter in a mixer until it forms a paste.
+1. Whisk the yoghurt and peanut butter until it forms a paste.

 2. Add the oats 1/4 to 1/2 cup at a time ensuring they are fully coated and no dry spots form.
 You will be left with a heavy mixture.

 3. Scoop out bite sized pieces with a spoon and roll into little balls.